sandervandevelde/TtnAzureBridge/readme.md

 ## White list

 A unique feature is a white list.
 Add the IDs of devices which are expected to send telemetry.
 All other devices are ignored (no registration, no upload of telemetry, no download of commands)

+## Common mistakes

+I have seen some dificulties for users so be aware:

+1. Check the connection string of the IoTHub? both the name of the IoTHub, the name of the policy and the security key for this policy should be in sync!
+2. Do you only see "device XYZ seen" and nothing more?
+Check the TTN payload functions.
+It seems only bytes are received, no JSON
+3. Do not forget to run this as webjob in a WebApp withing running the website as 'always on' (see the  WebApp settings)
+4. Do not forget to override the appsettings in the WebApp when runnig this bridge as a WebJob
+5. Run this bridge as 'single instance' as a WebJob